 Time: One-week on-site at camp.
 On-line training (5-6 hours) and two in-person group training sessions required.

-Group Size: Volunteer teams must e composed of 18-20 persons.
-If your team isn't large enough, feel free to reach out to other congregations and organizations and ask them to get involved.
+Group Size: Volunteer teams must be composed of 15-25 per persons.
+If your team isn’t large enough, feel free to reach out to other congregations and organizations and ask them to get involved.
 All volunteers on a particular team are asked to train and prepare together, so before you arrive in your host community, you will have the opportunity to learn and bond together as a group.

 Accommodations: Lodging will be provided for the team by the local host organization.
 Details about housing will be provided in a timely manner from the Site Coordinator, and volunteers should expect to bring bedding and a towel.
 Breakfast and lunch supplied on camp days (Monday – Friday).
 All other meals may be at the expense of the Volunteer Team.